Honors Courses & Contract

 About honors coursework

-Honors courses provide additional challenges, emphasize writing and critical thinking skills, and give you the chance to explore topics in greater depth.
-JCC honors courses will allow you to network with leaders and professionals on campus and in the community.
-Additionally, the courses will provide opportunities to work one-on-one with professors and build mentoring relationships.
+JCC honors courses give you the chance to explore topics in greater depth while emphasizing writing and critical thinking skills.
+You'll network with leaders and professionals on campus and in the community, with opportunities to work with professors and build mentoring relationships.

 To earn JCC’s honors citation, you must successfully complete: